tamayika/vscode-any-lint/README.md

 #### condition

-You can write any javascript expression in condition.
+You can write any JavaScript expression in condition.
 You can access below context by `$` variable like `$.file`.
 This is based on [VSCode Variables Reference][2].

 Example supposes following requirements.